-Student receive tutorials from their pathway leader to support students in finding a work placement.
+Student receive tutorials from their Head of Pathway to support students in finding a work placement.
 Each student choses a staff supervisor to support them through their graduation project, with whom they are able to seek tutorial support from.

-Work Placement: The work placement is pass/fail through consistent attendance, and requires the student to submit their weekly placement reports which are reviewed by the relevant pathway leader on a regular basis.
+Work Placement: The work placement is pass/fail through consistent attendance, and requires the student to submit their weekly placement reports which are reviewed by the relevant Head of Pathway on a regular basis.
 Four weekly reports must have been submitted by the student within 15 days of the final day of the placement.
 Written feedback is also requested from the placement provider, asking for comments on professional code of conduct, commitment and time keeping and self-motivation.

 Student must complete 4 weeks of work placement to pass the module.
-This can consist of 1×4 week placement or 2×2 week placements.
+This can consist of 1 x 4 week placement or 2 x 2 week placements.
 No less than 2 weeks can be undertaken with one placement provider.